ViBiOh/fibr/README.md

 It aims to be consistent accross all existing filesystem (block storage, object storage, etc.) and thus enforces filenames in lowercase, with no space or special character.
 At start, it walks every files and reports names that breaks its policy.
 It doesn't modify existing files unless you set `-sanitizeOnStart` option.

-Fibr creates a `.fibr` folder in _root folder_ for storing its metadata: shares' configuration and thumbnails.
+Fibr creates a `.fibr` folder in _root folder_ for storing its metadata: shares' configuration, thumbnails and exif.
 If you want to stop using _fibr_ or start with a fresh installation (e.g. regenerating thumbnails), you can delete this folder.

 ### Files